EliasObeid9-02/VocaLinux/doc/sections_en/chapter_3.typ

 #en_std([
   Following the pyramidal BLSTM structure, our Listener is designed to process the input log-Mel spectrogram and produce a compact, high-level feature representation.
 The layers are arranged as follows:

-  #enum(
+  + *Input BLSTM Layer*: The input is first processed by a standard Bidirectional LSTM (BLSTM) layer with $256$ units in each direction.
-    [*Input BLSTM Layer*: The input is first processed by a standard Bidirectional LSTM (BLSTM) layer with $256$ units in each direction.], [*Layer Normalization*: The output is normalized to stabilize training.], [*Pyramidal BLSTM (pBLSTM) Stack*: The normalized output is fed into a stack of three pBLSTM layers.
-Each layer reduces the time resolution by a factor of two and uses $256$ LSTM units per direction.]
+  + *Layer Normalization*: The output is normalized to stabilize training.
-  )
+  + *Pyramidal BLSTM (pBLSTM) Stack*: The normalized output is fed into a stack of three pBLSTM layers.
+Each layer reduces the time resolution by a factor of two and uses $256$ LSTM units per direction.

   The final output of the Listener is a sequence of feature vectors that is $8$ times shorter in the temporal dimension than the original input spectrogram.
 ])